 In addition, the CSPC is comprised of approximately 20 regular members (see below) who are nominated by the Chair of the CSPC.
 After approval by the MDS President, these experts are invited to serve for a period of two years; yet, to assure both continuity and renewal, every year approximately 50% of the committee is changed.
 All members are renowned experts in a specific field of Movement Disorders raging from clinical practice to basic science and represent different regions of the world.
 The CSPC is also comprised of ad-hoc members: the current MDS President; one of the two current editors of the Movement Disorders Journal; the Chair of the Education Committee; the Chair of the Industrial Relations Committee; the Chair of the Continuing Medical Education Committee and the Chair of the International Congress Oversight Committee.

-- A general topic for the Congress is chosen at an in-person meeting of the CSPC at the current MDS Congress and general ideas for the next Congress(es) are discussed (for example, introduction of the "Video Games").
+A: A general topic for the Congress is chosen at an in-person meeting of the CSPC at the current MDS Congress and general ideas for the next Congress(es) are discussed (for example, introduction of the "Video Challenge").

 - Over the course of several months, the CSPC assembles a draft of the scientific program.
 The CSPC ensures that there are a variety of learning modalities that allow participants to maintain, develop, or increase their knowledge, skills and professional performance and relationships that they use to provide services for patients, the public or the profession.
 Therefore, the Congress consists of plenary sessions, parallel sessions, teaching courses, video sessions, skills workshops, and controversy debates.
 For this, suggestions from members of MDS are taken into account.
 About 50% of the program is dedicated to various aspects of parkinsonism, whereas the remaining 50% addresses other movement disorders.